-- Chop all the veggies and spread on baking trays in a single layer.
+- Prepare Vegetables: Chop all the veggies and spread on baking trays in a single layer.
 You may need 2 or 3 trays depending on the size.
 Drizzle them with the 1 tsp of olive oil (if it’s easier, add all the chopped veggies to a large bowl and toss with the oil and spices, then add to trays) and sprinkle over the rosemary and thyme.
-Add a pinch of salt and pepper as well.
+Season with salt and pepper.
 Use your hands to mix them all up until they’re well-coated.

-- Roast the veggies in the oven for 35-40 minutes until tender and browned.
+- Roast Vegetables: Roast the veggies in the oven for 35-40 minutes until tender and browned.

-- While the veggies are roasting.
+- Cook Lentils: While the veggies are roasting.
 Bring the broth or water to a boil on the stovetop then add the lentils, cover and reduce heat to a light simmer.
-Cook for 20-25 minutes until the lentils are tender.
+Cook for 15-20 minutes until the lentils are tender but not mushy.

 - Mix Dressing: Mix together the balsamic vinegar and maple syrup in a bowl or container.

 - Assembled Salads: Once the veggies and lentils are cooked, either add everything to a large bowl and toss to mix, or divide the lentils, roasted vegetables and hemp seeds between 4 bowls or containers and drizzle the balsamic sauce over each serving.
 I prefer to assemble individually to ensure even distribution.

 - Serve: Season with salt and pepper if desired and serve right away.

 Storing: Let cool then store in a sealed container in the fridge for up to 3 days.
 For best results if making in advance, store sauce separately until serving.